 (3) In subregulation (2) temporary or casual employee means a temporary or casual employee —

-(a) who is an “employee” (within the meaning of the Superannuation Guarantee (Administration) Act 1992 (Cwlth)) of the chief executive officer or an associated employer, in relation to whom the Superannuation Guarantee Charge would be payable if there were a superannuation guarantee shortfall, within the meaning of that Act, in respect of that employee; and
+(a) who is an “employee” (within the meaning of the Superannuation Guarantee (Administration) Act 1992 (Cwlth)) of the FES Commissioner or an associated employer, in relation to whom the Superannuation Guarantee Charge would be payable if there were a superannuation guarantee shortfall, within the meaning of that Act, in respect of that employee; and

 (b) in respect of whom the employer has not agreed to make contributions to another complying superannuation fund or complying superannuation scheme.

 [Regulation 12A inserted in Gazette 29 Jun 1994 p.
 3210-11; amended in Gazette 22 Dec 1998 p.
-6852-3.]
+6852-3; 31 Oct 2012 p.
+5249.]

 12B.
 Board members etc.